Bargo727/NetworkDecisions/README.md

 fig7-2.m
 This file produces plots showing the decision time for all three agents of a clique to make a decision and a plot showing what percentage of trials all three agents choose the correct decision.
 It is figure 7.2 in the paper.

+fig8-1.m
+This file produces plots showing various statistics for cliques of size N.  It is figure 8.1 in the paper.